 Anything is possible.

-I mean that literally: when it comes to technology, if you can conceive of it, it’s almost certainly within the the realm of possibility.
+I mean that very literally; when it comes to technology, if you can conceive of it, it’s almost certainly within the realm of possibility.

 Yes, it is possible you’ve been hacked.